Everything we know about Charlie Kirk’s suspected assassin Tyler Robinson

 Could Robinson face the death penalty?

-A jury in the case would first have to determine Robinson’s guilt, and then if he is eligible for execution.
+A jury in the case would first have to determine Robinson’s guilt and then if he is eligible for execution.
 He would otherwise face a maximum sentence of life imprisonment if convicted.
+The state conducted its last execution in 2024, ending a 15-year hiatus for capital punishment in Utah.

 Utah criminal defense attorney Clayton Simms told Fox13 that factors including the death of a “public official,” particular cruelty and the fact that he put others at risk during the incident, may possibly sway a jury in favor of execution.